IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

     ---

-28. Back on the canvas for `NewCustomerLargeOrders`, scroll down along the left-hand interface until you locate the **Interval Join** node.
+28. Back on the canvas for `StudentXXNewCustomerLargeOrder`, scroll down along the left-hand interface until you locate the **Interval Join** node.

     Drag and drop this node  to the far right-hand edge of the authoring canvas.